jembi/openhim-core-js/docs/dev-guide/mediators.md

 ```

 ##### Array example
-The following config definition defines a string array
+The following is a config definition for a string array:
 ```js
 {
   ...